Jakerpppp/Personal-Website/README.md

 Welcome to my personal project website! 🚀

-## The website is deployed and can be accessed at [jakerawal.com](https://www.jakerawal.com).
+## The website is deployed and can be accessed at [https://jakerpppp.github.io](https://jakerpppp.github.io).

-This project is a showcase of my passion for learning new frameworks and coding languages, specifically focusing on my first dive into React and JavaScript.
+This project is a old showcase of my passion for learning new frameworks and coding languages, specifically focusing on my first dive into React and JavaScript.
 As of January 2024, the website serves as a portfolio, displaying information about various projects I've completed.
 It's not just a portfolio, but a reflection of my journey in the coding world.

 ## Features